 Your lock can be programmed to maintain a schedule in which certain events can occur automatically.
 For example, you can program the lock to allow Groups of Users (with their User Codes) access ONLY during specific business hours.
-With another example, you can program another lock to UNLOCK at 9am, LOCK at noon for lunch, UNLOCK at 1pm, and LOCK again at 5pm--every weekday.
+With another example, you can program another lock to UNLOCK at 9AM, LOCK at noon for lunch, UNLOCK at 1PM, and LOCK again at 5PM--every weekday.
 As you can see, many different combinations of Schedules can be created to suit the needs of the Users.
-First you create TimeZones (see above), then create events and link them to your TimeZones.
-When finished, you can view your complete schedule in DL-Windows.
+First you create TimeZones (see above).
+Next you create events and link them to your TimeZones (also using the Schedule-TimeZone screen in DL-Windows).
+When finished, you can view (in DL-Windows) your schedule in the Schedule View screen.